It’s good to have choices.

 That same software is likely not the best choice for larger fleets with more complex routing challenges.
 Here you’ll need software with more advanced capabilities that solve for your requirements, now and in the future.

 Ironically, the most advanced routing tools can be the simplest to use in the end.
 Such solutions solve your most complex requirements without the need for custom programming or clunky workarounds.
 And they are supported by knowledgeable people adept at using the software to achieve desired business results.

-Functionality is critically important to efficient vehicle routing, but in the end that functionality needs to serve the business.
-When choosing routing software, beware providers whose core value proposition centres around fast, easy implementation.
+Functionality is critically important to efficient truck routing, but in the end that functionality needs to serve the business.
+When choosing routing software, beware providers whose core value proposition centers around fast, easy implementation.
 Gravitate instead to providers that want to first do a deep dive on your business objectives, and that understand it’s the business that drives the software, not the other way around.